-The human resources department of your prospective employer can tell you if the job you are considering is eligible for coverage under the WRS.
+The payroll/benefits office of your prospective employer can tell you if the job you are considering is eligible for coverage under the WRS.
+You must have met the requirements to become a rehired annuitant.
+If you did not meet the requirements, rehired annuitant rules do not apply to you.